Skip to Content

 Photos via Shutterstock

-This is widely regarded as one of the best castles in Ireland for good reason.
+Malahide Castle in County Dublin is widely regarded as one of the best castles in Ireland due to its well-preserved architecture, rich history, and picturesque grounds.

 Belfast Castle